User-friendly TWA for dissipative spin dynamics

 which has been shown to yield improved results in certain cases, in comparison to the continuous sampling~\cite{Schachenmayer2015,Fleischhauer_2022}.
 Discrete sampling for $S>1/2$ spins can be also found, as reported in Ref.~\cite{zhu2019generalized}.

-In the following sections, we use the discrete sampling, and solve Eq.~\eqref{eq:C_Langevin_spins} using an implicit numerical integration scheme and the Stratonovich regularization of stochastic dynamics~\cite{gardiner1985handbook,Kamenev_2023}.
-We emphasize that our approach does not rely on any specific representation of spin operators, such as Schwinger bosons or spin coherent states, nor it is restricted to spin-1/2 degrees of freedom.
-Likewise, our derivation in Appendix~\ref{app:derivation} is representation-independent, following directly from general field-theoretic arguments.
+In the following sections, we use the discrete sampling, and solve Eq.~\eqref{eq:C_Langevin_spins} using an implicit numerical integration scheme and the Stratonovich regularization of stochastic dynamics~\cite{gardiner1985handbook,Kamenev_2023}.Using the Stratonovich regularization originates from the fact that the Markovian limit is an approximation to a non-Markovian bath whose correlation time is much shorter than the timescales of the system, as explained in Appendix~\ref{app:derivation}.
+We emphasize that \emph{our approach does not rely on any specific representation of spin operators, such as Schwinger bosons or spin coherent states, nor it is restricted to spin-1/2 degrees of freedom.} Likewise, our derivation in Appendix~\ref{app:derivation} is representation-independent, following directly from general field-theoretic arguments.